Anglican Church in North America: Beliefs

 In addition to the 1662 edition of the Book of Common Prayer, the ACNA has authorized the use of later versions, including the 1928 and 1979 versions produced by the Episcopal Church and the 1962 version produced by the Anglican Church of Canada.
 In 2013, the College of Bishops approved on a trial basis Texts for Common Prayer, a collection of liturgies made specifically for the Anglican Church in North America.
 Texts for Common Prayer includes morning prayer, evening prayer, the Eucharist or Lord's Supper, and an ordinal.
 In 2014, the ACNA also released a catechism for trial use, To Be a Christian: An Anglican Catechism, the Approved Edition of which was published in 2020.
 The new Book of Common Prayer of ACNA was released in 2019.
 The Calendar of Saints of ACNA was issued in 2017.

 An Anglican clergyman marches with Anglicans for Life at the 2015 March for Life in Washington, D.C.

 The ACNA has Anglo-Catholic, evangelical, and charismatic members and is more theologically conservative than the Episcopal Church and the Anglican Church of Canada.
 The church allows dioceses to decide if they will or will not ordain women as priests, although it does not permit women to become bishops.
 The College of Bishops released a statement on ordination, sharing that the teaching of the ACNA is that the ordination of women to the priesthood "is a recent innovation to Apostolic Tradition and Catholic Order.
 We agree that there is insufficient scriptural warrant to accept women's ordination to the priesthood as standard practice throughout the Province...[but] that individual dioceses have constitutional authority to ordain women to the priesthood."

 Concerning marriage, it holds that it is between one man and one woman; therefore, it opposes same sex unions.
 The ACNA opposes abortion and euthanasia, proclaiming "all members and clergy are called to promote and respect the sanctity of every human life from conception to natural death".
 The ACNA is associated with Anglicans for Life for promotion of the pro-life ministry.
+In Canada, the ACNA opposes "medical aid in dying" (MAID) and restricts its clergy from being present at the administration of MAID to avoid the appearance of complicity.
 In 2018, ACNA Archbishop Foley Beach signed a letter with several other church leaders stating gender cannot be separated from one's sex as male or female.

 The Canons and Constitution of the ACNA lay out the Church's beliefs regarding the duties of the laity, or non-clergy members of the church.
 Included among these duties are an obligation for the laity to "worship God...every Lord's Day in a church unless reasonably prevented," a duty similar to the Roman Catholic Holy Day of Obligation, as well as duties to "receive worthily the Sacrament of Holy Communion as often as reasonable" and to "observe the feasts and fasts of the Church set forth in the Anglican formularies."